 Who would try to teach a baby the word “ball” without allowing the baby to play with a ball?
 First the baby plays with the ball, then learns to say “ball,” then eventually learns to read the word “ball.”
 Learning to read music can progress in the same way.
 Children should experience the sounds first, then meet the symbols.

 Once children have had plenty of opportunity to experience music, they can begin learning their musical ABC’s in a building-block phase that will prepare them to eventually read music.
 Just as preschool-age children learn their alphabet with letter puzzles and games, beginning piano students need time to get to know the musical alphabet with a variety of different activities.
 They should be able to place the seven letters of the musical alphabet in order both forwards and backwards, and given any letter know which letters are a step up or down, or a skip up or down.
-See Lesson 3 for an introduction to the musical alphabet.
+Our musical alphabet flash cards are a great way to practice these skills.

 Dictating Familiar Rhythms and Melodies